 Feeling safe is important for mental health and overall wellbeing.
-Elements that can contribute to a feeling of neighbourhood safety include seeing other people out and about, friends who live nearby, useful facilities, and positive relations with neighbours.
+Factors that can contribute to a feeling of neighbourhood safety include: seeing other people out and about, having friends who live nearby, access to useful facilities, and positive relationships with neighbours.

-Personal factors can affect feelings of safety in the neighbourhood.
-Mobility, disability, and being alone are examples.
-Whether you have personally experienced crime in your neighbourhood, or observed social unrest, it may be more difficult to feel your neighbourhood is safe.
-Sometimes, you may find it difficult to form close bonds with neighbours, which can cause feelings of vulnerability.
+There are some personal factors that can affect feelings of safety in the neighbourhood.
+Mobility, disability, and being alone are a few examples.
+Whether you have experienced crime in your neighbourhood, or observed social unrest, you may find it harder to feel that your neighbourhood is safe.
+At times you may have trouble connecting with neighbours, which can make you feel vulnerable.

 There are many benefits to an active and supportive neighbourhood community.
 Find out more about safe, stable, and secure, and home and housing.

 A closer look

 The wellbeing of society depends on the wellbeing of neighbourhoods

 Families, neighbourhoods, and communities are the building blocks of the nation's life.
 Neighbourhoods that support each other lessen burdens on society as a whole.
 Fundraising for community causes, and sharing food, care, and shelter benefits the society and its economy.
 Quality housing, facilities, health services, education, and social togetherness are usually indications of healthy neighbourhoods.
 (Source)

 Despite 1 in 5 households with children (0-14) having experienced a break-in, in the past year, most people stated they feel very safe during both the day (94%) and night (85%).
 People in major city and inner regional neighbourhoods were relatively less likely to feel safe during the day or night.
 (Source)

 Walking a dog can make you feel safer